SoftInstigate/nginx-restheart/README.md

 Greetings from RESTHeart!
 ```

-The `--insecure` parameter is necessary because we are using a self-signed certifcate.
+The `--insecure` parameter is necessary because we are using a self-signed certificate.

 To test that it works with `http`: